 Like all big cats who live in the wild, your adorable little kitten is actually a formidable hunter.
-Hunting and catching prey is a big part of her natural behaviour, so there’s a good chance that your feline friend will sometimes like to bring her prey home.
+Hunting and catching prey is a big part of their natural behaviour, so there’s a good chance that your feline friend will sometimes like to bring their prey home.

-The main reason your kitten brings prey back home is to finish her hunt.
-When she first catches her prey, your kitten will grab it anywhere on its body that she can.
-To kill it, she needs bite its neck, but she can’t let go of her prey to do this because she's got no pack to stand guard while she does so.
+The main reason your kitten brings prey back home is to finish their hunt.
+When they first catch their prey, your kitten will grab it anywhere on its body that they can.
+To kill it, they need bite its neck, but they can’t let go of their prey to do this because they've got no pack to stand guard while they do so.

-Instead of adjusting her grip in the place where she caught the prey, your kitten carries it back home instead.
-That way, if the prey should happen to escape, she’ll be much more confident about catching it again.
+Instead of adjusting their grip in the place where they caught the prey, your kitten carries it back home instead.
+That way, if the prey should happen to escape, they'll be much more confident about catching it again.

 Little presents on the doorstep

-When your kitten turns up on the doorstep carrying something she’s caught, it’s tempting to think she’s brought you a gift.
-In fact, your little hunter is simply following her natural instincts by finishing her hunt in a place where she feels safe, and where she won’t be disturbed by other predators.
+When your kitten turns up on the doorstep carrying something they've caught, it’s tempting to think they've brought you a gift.
+In fact, your little hunter is simply following their natural instincts by finishing their hunt in a place where they feel safe, and where they won’t be disturbed by other predators.